k26dr/bitcoin-htlc/README.md

 }
 ```

-Save the preimage and hash somewhere secure.
-You will need the preimage to unlock the HTLC when you redeem.
+Save the HTLC JSON somewhere secure.
+If you lose the HTLC, you'll be unable to retrieve your funds.

+If you're doing this process non-programatically, I would recommend you use the CLI.
+It will automatically store a backup for you that you can access later.

 Any bitcoin you send to the `htlcAddress` will now be locked to that hash until expiry.